2023 Tripura Legislative Assembly election: Incidents

-On 19 January 2023, TIPRA Motha worker Pranajit Namasudra died after being attacked by unidentified miscreants in Dhalai.
-It has been reported that Namasudra and friends were travelling in a car through Bamancherra area when miscreants stopped them then dragged him out and assaulted him.
+On 19 January 2023, TIPRA Motha worker Pranajit Namasudra died after being attacked by unidentified attackers in Dhalai.
+It has been reported that Namasudra and friends were travelling in a car through Bamancherra area when his agresssors stopped them then dragged him out and assaulted him.
 Five persons were arrested by police in relation to the incident.

 Surveys & Polls

 Election Commission of India had banned opinion polls and exit polls from 14 February till 7:00 pm of 27 February 2023.
 Controversy erupted in Tripura on 27 February during the polling an exit poll was circulated in social media which favoured BJP, Congress leader Sudip Roy Barman asked ECI to probe and Tipra Motha Party leader Pradyot Bikram Manikya Deb Barma called the exit poll BJP-paid.